 - Ask students to show the slip containing their guess and ask them to read the number aloud for the rest of the class.

-- Award one point to the team who is closest to the actual retail price.
+- Award one point to the team that is closest to the actual retail price.

 - Repeat procedure.